-COMMIT is an identity function with a definedness condition, so the only consequence of it combining with a directive clause CP is that the meaning of CP can only be defined if the speaker self-identifies with PRO{pers} .
-That is, the presuppositional component of COMMIT restricts the set of doxastic alternatives < w', x > to those compatible with the speaker's belief at w to be x in w'.
-Within the current approach, this means: (i) that
+COMMIT is an identity function with a definedness condition, so the only consequence of it combining with a directive CP is that the meaning of CP can only be defined if the individual self-identifying with the property denoted by the CP is the speaker.
+That is, the presuppositional component of COMMIT restricts the set of doxastic alternatives $\langle w', x \rangle$ to those compatible with the speaker's belief at w to be x in w'.
+Within the current approach, this means: (i) that PROpers is coreferential with the speaker and induces a Condition B violation with the subject if the subject is 1P exclusive, but also (ii) that the speaker, through PROpers, binds the variable in the centered conversational backgrounds $f_x$ and $g_x$ , which makes the distancing ban apply to the speaker.